Syrian rebels capture third border post with Turkey

 A senior Syrian army defector in Turkey, Staff Brigadier Faiz Amr, said Bab al-Salam was taken at 8:45 a.m. and Assad's troops quickly fled.

-"Seizing the border crossings does not have a strategic importance but it has a psychological impact because it demoralises Assad's force," he told Reuters by phone.
+"Seizing the border crossings does not have a strategic importance but it has a psychological impact because it demoralizes Assad's force," he told Reuters by phone.

 "It's a show of progress for the revolutionaries, despite the superior firepower of Assad's troops."